Chart Color Schemes

 Health performance in Springwood is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Springwood faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is high at approximately 54% of the total population (~5,532 people), compared to 49.5% across Greater Brisbane.
+The rate of private health cover is high at approximately 54%, covering around 5,512 people (~54% of the total population), compared to 49.7% in Greater Brisbane.

-Mental health issues and arthritis are the most common medical conditions in the area, impacting 8.6% and 8.1% of residents respectively.
-68.0% of residents declare themselves completely clear of medical ailments, compared to 68.5% across Greater Brisbane.
-The area has 20.1% of residents aged 65 and over (2,051 people), which is higher than the 15.4% in Greater Brisbane.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Mental health issues are the most common medical condition, impacting 8.6% of residents, followed by arthritis affecting 8.1%.
+Around 68.0% of residents declare themselves completely clear of medical ailments, slightly lower than the 68.5% across Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over, at 20.1% (2,043 people), compared to 15.4% in Greater Brisbane.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health